HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 var clientapp = new Moonboots({
-  // the directory where all the client code is stored
+  // The directory where all the client code is stored
   main: __dirname + '/clientapp/main.js',

   // Whether or not to build and serve cached/minified version of